 - ¼ cup grated horseradish or 2 tablespoons prepared horseradish

 - ½ teaspoon kosher salt

 For the Sandwich:

 - Unsalted, softened butter

 Make the Beef

-Option #1 for dipping sauce: Set the roasting pan on the stovetop over low heat.
+- Option #1: Set the roasting pan on the stovetop over low heat.
 Add the remaining ½ cup stock and stir, scraping up all the caramelized bits from the bottom of the pan.
 Transfer the liquid to a small saucepan and set aside.

-Option #2 for dipping sauce: In a saucepan, melt the butter over medium heat.
+- Option #2: In a saucepan, melt the butter over medium heat.
 Add the beef stock, apple cider vinegar and the liquid aminos.
 Add the pinches of salt and bring to a low simmer and let the sauce cook for about 5 to 7 minutes.
 Remove from heat and set aside.